yochannah/carpentries.org/_posts/2020/04/2020-04-21-ucl-first-online-git-workshop.md

 ### Other thoughts

-We can't have this high ratio between helpers and learners, and probably we don't need as many.
+We cannot have this high ratio between helpers and learners, and probably we don't need as many.
 Next week we will experiment with one helper for every four students.

 Most issues happened at the start.
 Not everyone installed all they needed beforehand.
 A "compulsory" drop-in where the setup is checked and explained will give more time to focus on the content of the lesson.
 Additionally, a self-check script, as [in the carpentry workshops][swc-selfcheck], that tells whether the installation has been successful would help.